 Moreover, clients that have licensed our indexes to serve as the basis of indexed investment products are generally not required to continue to use our indexes and could elect at any time to cease offering the investment product or switch to using a non-MSCI index.
 Clients that license our indexes to serve as the basis for listed futures and options contracts might also discontinue such contracts.
 Additionally, we have a differentiated licensing strategy for our indexes and from time to time experience faster growth from lower fee products, resulting in a lower average asset-based fee percentage from indexed investment products.
 While we aim to maximize the price and volume trade-off over the long-term, there can be no assurance that we will be able to do so.
-Results for any given quarter could be materially adversely affected by stronger growth in assets in indexed investment products with lower-than-average fees not sufficiently offset by growth in assets in indexed investment products with higher-than-average fees.
-Our asset-based fees could dramatically decrease, which could have a material adverse effect on our business, financial condition or results of operations.
+Results for any given quarter could be materially adversely affected by stronger growth in assets in indexed investment products with higher-than-average fees.
+Our asset-based fee scould dramatically decrease, which could have a material adverse effect on our business, financial condition or results of operations.
 Finally, to the extent that multiple investment products are based on the same index, (i) assets under management in one product could shift to products that pay MSCI lower fee levels, (ii) the products could compete for the same assets such that none of the products becomes large enough to be successful or sustained, or (iii) the failure or discontinuance of one product (e.g., derivatives used for hedging) could have a detrimental effect on the use of the other products (e.g., ETFs).